 Employee plans to return from work after an extended medical absence.

-Manager/supervisor receives medical certification from employee prior to his/her return to work, with suggested accommodations, if applicable.
+Employee is requiredManager/supervisor receives to submit medical certification from employee prior to his/her return to work indicating that employee is able to return to work, with suggested accommodations, if applicable.

-Manager/supervisor determines whether or not employee can perform essential functions of the job with or without accommodation, accepting suggested accommodations or developing alternative accommodations
+Manager/supervisor with assistance from Human Resources determines whether or not employee can perform essential functions of the job with or without accommodation. accepting suggested accommodations or developing alternative accommodations

 Manager/supervisor provides and employee utilizes accommodations